Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <details> <Summary>Solvent description</Summary>

-### Solvent
+### SolventDescription

 Information on the characterization of the liquid phase.

 - __description__
   - Type: string
-  - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent
+  - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent.

 - __ionic_strength__
   - Type: posfloat
-  - Description: Ionic strength calculated according to the dissolved ions in the solvent (__if_applicable__)
+  - Description: Ionic strength calculated according to the dissolved ions in the solvent. (__if_applicable__)

 - __further_additives__
   - Type: string
-  - Description: Further additive like cosolvents used to increase solubility of reactants, e.g. DMSO
+  - Description: Further additive like cosolvents used to increase solubility of reactants, e.g. DMSO.

+- __Flow_rate__
+  - Type: float
+  - Description: The flow rate must be specified to determine how fast a liquid or gas is flowing through a reactor or system.

+- __Flow_rate_unit__
+  - Type: string
+  - Description: Common units for describing flow rate include L/min (liters per minute), mL/h (milliliters per hour), m³/h (cubic meters per hour), or other volume units per unit of time.

 </details>